manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

 Highlights:

 1. Assuming perfect clock synchronization to obtain view synchronization.
-2. The primary waits for $\Delta$ time so it hears the valid blockchain with the lock-certificate go highest view among all non-faulty parties.
+2. The primary waits for $\Delta$ time so it hears the valid chain with the lock-certificate go highest view among all non-faulty parties.
 3. Need 3 consecutive honest parties so everyone learns the commit-certificate.

 ## Using an authenticated data structure

-The way the protocol is described, parties send back and forth the whole blockchain.
+The way the protocol is described, parties send back and forth the whole chain.
 This is not bandwidth efficient.
-Instead, we could view the blockchain as an authenticated data structure.
+Instead, we could view the chain as an authenticated data structure.
 For example, the hash of the tip can be used as a digest of a simple hash chain authenticated structure.

-The protocol can send the digest of the blockchain instead of the blockchain.
+The protocol can send the digest of the chain instead of the chain.
 Any data this is missing for validation can be requested in a separate mechanism along with a proof that this is the correct data relative to the digest.